kshitij-chaudhari/MovieApp/README.md

-# News App
+# MoviesApp

 ## About the app
-I have created this small news app with simple UI to showcase my skills on how to create `Stable` app with proper `MVVM` and `Clean Architecture`.
-Also the project is using mock api response to show data on the UI.
-Launching screen will show the list of cat stories and user will be able to see the details of cat story when they tap into it.
+I have created this small Movie app with simple UI to showcase my skills on how to create `Stable` app with proper `MVVM` and `Clean Architecture`.
+Also the project is using remote api network call and save data on room database to show data on the UI.
+Launching screen will show the list of movies and user can also able filter movies by searching for terms in the title or by the genre.

 ## Code structuring approach
 To build a good software architecture system that would be easy to understand, to develop, to maintain and to implement.
 We should follow modern architecture patterns like mentioned below: